kchu14/Animator/Animator/resources/README.txt

 We implemented our Editable view by creating a window that contained two panels.
 One of these panels was our visualGraphicsView output of the model, and the other view was the edit panel.
 This panel consisted of several buttons, fields, and lists, that each had some action associated with them in our controller.

+Our editable view allows for the user to add keyframes before or after the first or last Keyframe on a shape.
+We did this because it seemed to provide the user with the most funcionality.
+This allows the user to add a shape and fill out all the keyframes for the Shape.
+A user could create a whole animation from a blank animation if wanted.

 Our controller for the editable view is an actionListener that has an AnimatorModel and an EditableView.
 Since this controller is an action listener, it is able to take the input from the editable view and call methods that recreate our lists of keyframes.
 We chose to have our keyframes be constantly reproduced so that our ReadOnlyModel could be able to get those values and keep